usermaven/usermaven-next-example/README.md

 ### Note

 By default Usermaven does not send the pageview event when SDK is initialized.
 The pageview track event is only fired when page/route changes.
-If you'd like to send an event when someone opens your website/app, you'll need to trigger the pageview event on main page.
+If you'd like to send an event when someone opens your website/app, you'll need to trigger the pageview event on the index/main page.

 ```ts
  useEffect(() => {